Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Experiments

 The challenge of few-shot learning is particularly pronounced in HOI detection, where it manifests as a significant performance disparity between rare and non-rare classes.
-As evidenced in Table \ref{tab:compare-all}, this long-tail distribution problem is severe in many methods.
-For instance, PPDM and FGAHOI-S exhibit a performance gap of over 10 mAP between their rare and non-rare classes.
-Similarly, in Figure \ref{fig:rare}, the GNN-based method SCG also has a significant difference between rare and non-rare classes.
-However, a key observation from Table \ref{tab:compare-all} is that methods incorporating VLMs substantially mitigate this disparity.
+As evidenced in Table~\ref{tab:compare-all}, this long-tail distribution problem is severe in many methods.
+For instance, PPDM and FGAHOI exhibit a performance gap of over 10 mAP between their rare and non-rare classes.
+Similarly, in Fig.~\ref{fig:rare}, the GNN-based method SCG also has a significant difference between rare and non-rare classes.
+However, a key observation from Table~\ref{tab:compare-all} is that methods incorporating VLMs substantially mitigate this disparity.
 This suggests that the rich prior knowledge in VLMs can effectively alleviate the Rare-Non-rare bias.
-Our own results, illustrated in Figure \ref{fig:rare}, support this hypothesis: both our MGNM and ViPLO, which leverage CLIP, demonstrate a much narrower performance gap between rare and non-rare classes.
-Interestingly, ViPLO achieves a better balance than our method.
-We hypothesize that its use of an additional ViTPose-L model provides another source of rich prior knowledge, playing a similar role like VLMs.
-Moreover, as shown in Table \ref{tab:compare-all} and Figure \ref{fig:rare}, an unexpected trend emerges for methods equipped with the $\mathcal{H}$-DETR object detector, these models exhibit a remarkable reversal, where performance on rare classes actually exceeds that on non-rare classes.
-We posit that this is likely attributable to the unique architectural design of $\mathcal{H}$-DETR, and a deeper investigation into this phenomenon presents a compelling direction for future research.
-In summary, our analysis indicates that leveraging VLMs and advanced object detectors represents a highly effective strategy for mitigating the Rare-Non-rare bias in HOI detection.
+Results illustrated in Fig.~\ref{fig:rare} also support this hypothesis: both MGNM and ViPLO, which leverage CLIP, demonstrate a much narrower performance gap between rare and non-rare classes.
+Moreover, as shown in Table~\ref{tab:compare-all} and Fig.~\ref{fig:rare}, an unexpected trend emerges for methods equipped with a more advanced object detector, such as MP-HOI-L, PViC-L, Pose-aware and our $\text{MGNM}_{L}$.
+These models exhibit a remarkable reversal, where performance on rare classes actually exceeds that on non-rare classes.
+We posit that for rare categories, performance bottlenecks stem primarily from the object detection results.
+Consequently, as detection performance improves, rare categories exhibit a more pronounced performance gain compared to the non-rare categories.
+In summary, our analysis indicates that leveraging VLMs and advanced object detectors represents a highly effective strategy for mitigating the rare-non-rare bias.